masterminds-kenya/social_network/checklist-03.md

 - [ ] Improve Google Sheet Report
   - [ ] Export Sheet functions should use multiple worksheets/tabs in the same file.
-  - [ ] Check if Google Sheets has a max of 26 columns and 4011 rows (as seemed once).
+  - [ ] Check if Google Sheets has a max of 26 columns and 4011 rows.
   - [s] Regex for A1 notation starting cell.
 - [s] When Export Sheet is created (for Campaign or User), current_user gets sheet permissions
 - [s] When Export Sheet is created, access is granted to some universal Admin